 There are many ways that researchers may adopt to access their potential participants.
-The snowball sampling method has been extensively adopted in qualitative research, especially when it is related to vulnerable or marginalised participants who are often difficult to reach otherwise (Liamputtong 2007a, 2010b; Hennink et al. 2011).
+The snowball sampling method has been extensively adopted in qualitative research, especially when it is related to vulnerable or marginalised participants who are often difficult to reach otherwise (Liamputtong 2007a, 2010, 2017a; Hennink et al. 2011; Bernard 2018).
 Umaña-Taylor and Bámaca (2004, p.
 267) and Madriz (1998) refer to this approach as the 'word-of-mouth' techniques in their study with Latinos in the USA.
 They assert that this approach is extremely useful in research with ethnic minorities because potential participants are more likely to take part if someone they know is also participating.
 In their study with drug injectors in New York City, Cooper and others (2005, p.
 676) started their snowball sampling through individuals who were identified by a local council member and community board staff.
+Once

-Once Cooper managed to locate parks, soup kitchens, and other places where the users tended to congregate, she started to have some informal conversations with them.
-This attempt generated new snowballs for the study.
+Cooper managed to locate parks, soup kitchens, and other places where the users tended to congregate, she started to have some informal conversations with them.
+This approach generated new snowballs for the study.

-Gatekeepers have been used to gain access to potential research participants (Liamputtong 2007a, 2010b, 2011a; Hennink et al. 2011; Kawulic 2011).
+Gatekeepers have been used to gain access to potential research participants (Liamputtong 2007a, 2010, 2011a, 2017a,; Hennink et al. 2011; Kawulic 2011; Andoh-Arthur et al. 2017; Padgett 2017).
+The gatekeeper can be a school principal, agency administrator, corrections officer, village headperson, or any person with authority who can support the researcher to gain access to their research participants (Liamputtong 2010; Padgett 2017).
 Gatekeepers can distribute information sheets or flyers to potential participants.
 Takahashi and Kai (2005) recruited Japanese women who had survived breast cancer through the assistance of surgeons in breast surgery clinics in the Tokyo metropolitan area.
 Goodman (2004) recruited Sudanese refugee youths from the resettlement agency that held legal guardianship of the youth.
 In his research of a crack-dealing gang, the Black Kings, in Chicago's low-income housing projects, Vankatesh (2008) had difficulty accessing his research participants at the beginning.
 Luckily, he became acquainted with a sympathetic gang leader who acted as the gatekeeper for both the gang's activities and the housing project.
 Without this gatekeeper, Vankatesh would not have been able to hang out in the area to recruit his participants.
-However, 'gatekeepers can also take it upon themselves to deny access to some participants who might otherwise be willing to take part' (Barbour 2008, p.
-76; see also Wiles et al. 2006; Liamputtong 2007a, 2010b, 2011b; Porr et al. 2012).
+However, gatekeepers can also deny researchers access to some participants who might be willing to participate in the research (Wiles et al. 2006; Liamputtong 2007a, 2010, 2017a; Porr et al. 2012; Crowhurst 2013; Barbour 2014; Andoh-Arthur et al. 2017).

 Advertising can be used to recruit participants.
-This can be done by placing an advertisement in specific areas (health centre, hospital, shopping malls and hair studios) or through specific means (radio, bulletin boards, internet and ethnic newspapers) (see Porr et al. 2012).
-Most human ethics committees prefer advertising for people to volunteer because it is less likely that they will be coerced into participation (Padgett 2008).
-However, some groups of participants will not respond to advertised recruitment (Liamputtong 2007a).
+This can be done by placing an advertisement in specific areas (health centres, hospitals, shopping malls and hair studios) or through specific means (radio, bulletin boards, internet, social network sites and ethnic newspapers) (see Porr et al. 2012; Barratt et al. 2015; Shatz 2017; Sikkens et al. 2017).
+Most human ethics committees prefer advertising for people to volunteer because it is less likely that they will be coerced into participation (Padgett 2017).
+However, some groups of participants will not respond to advertised recruitment (Liamputtong 2007a, 2010).
 Furthermore, advertising may only reach certain groups of potential participants; placing an advertisement in a local health centre, for example, will be unlikely to reach those who do not attend such centres.
+Likewise, placing the advertisement on the internet will only reach those who use a computer and have access to the internet.